bclover/real-world-functional-programming-book/gitbook/part4/lodash_fp.md

 console.log(firstName) // Jesse
 ```

-Cool, but gross.
+Cool, but gross since lodash/fp is available to you.
 The `partialRight` creates a function, a partial application, that looks like:

 ```javascript
 const getFirstName = person => get(person, 'firstName')